WiproOpenSource/openbdre/README.md

 `git config --global user.email "your_email@company.com"`

-Replace *Your Name* and *your_email* with your real name and your email.
+Replace *Your Name* and *your_email* with your real name and your real email.
 * Add `jdk` location in the PATH env variable.
 * Add `JAVA_HOME` env variable with your installed jdk location.
 * Add `mvn` location in the PATH env variable.
 * Add `M2_HOME` env variable with your installed maven location.
-* To use git from Command line, add `git` in the PATH env variable.
+* To use git from Command line, add `git` location in the PATH env variable.
-* Add `mysql` location in the PATH env variable.
+* To use mysql from Command Line, add `mysql` location in the PATH env variable.

-### Proxy setup while working inside Wipro network
+### Proxy setup while working behind a proxy network

 - If you are behind proxy then you need to setup proxy for command line operations.
 The easiest way to do that would be adding 3 environment variables before performing any git operations.
 If you want to set proxy permanently then [read this](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/sysdm_advancd_environmnt_addchange_variable.mspx?mfr=true).